janymuong/alx-system_engineering-devops/0x16-api_advanced/README.md

 ## Premise

 This project focuses on using the Reddit API to accomplish various tasks such as fetching posts, sorting data, and performing recursive API calls.
-The project follows specific requirements outlined in the project prompt.
+The project follows specific requirements outlined in the project instructions.

 ## Getting Started:
 Install the required dependencies: